The abandoned Echolon listening outpost at Teufelsberg, Berlin (Upd. Aug. '18)

 Recently I flew to Berlin to join a photo walk hosted by the amazing Trey Ratcliff.
-If you've never heard of Trey, he's one of the most influential photographers on the Internet and does regular photo walks around the world.
+If you've never heard of Trey, he's among the top 20 most influential photography bloggers online according to expertphotographers.com.
+He does regular photo walks around the world.
 If you ever get the chance to join, do it!
-The photo walks are fun and educational.
+Treys’ photo walks are fun and educational.

 So, I took an early plane from Vienna and landed around 8:30 in the morning.
-I didn't rent a car in advance.
+I didn't rent a car this time.
 I opted to take a car from car sharing service car2go.
 It won't get much cheaper that this.
-For € 79,- you get a Mercedes Smart for 24 hours.
+For € 79,- I got a Mercedes Smart for 24 hours.
 As my flight back would leave next day around 9am, that was just perfect.
-Using a car2go, you don't pay any parking fees on public ground and neither do you have to pay for gas.
+Using a car2go, I didn’t have to pay parking fees on public ground in Berlin and neither do I have to pay for gas.
 It's all included.

-I had to walk 15 minutes to a nearby gas station, where all the car2go vehicles were located.
+To get my car2go, I previously needed to accept the German TOC as my car2go account is registered in Austria.
+I did that during the 15 minute walk to a nearby gas station, where all the car2go vehicles were located.
 Before I left the airport I checked if there's a car available using the car2go smartphone app and reserved it.
-Once I arrived, I opened the car using the smartphone app and drove towards Teufelsberg
+Once I arrived, I opened the car using the smartphone app and drove to Teufelsberg.

 Teufelsberg („Devil’s Mountain“) in Berlin is an artificial hill made of debris.
 Right after the end of World War II, until 1972, this place was used to dump debris of the bombed out city.
 In 1972, a layer of sand and soil was added and over a million trees were planted creating a huge forrest in Berlin.

-In the 1950s, the place was chosen as a site for a listening outpost and air surveillance.
-The listening outpost was part of the Echolon surveillance network and enabled the NSA to observe the Warsaw Pact countries.
+In the 1950s, Teufelsberg was chosen as a site for a listening outpost and air surveillance by the U.S..
+The listening outpost was allegedly part of the Echolon surveillance network and enabled the NSA to observe Warsaw Pact countries.

 From 1991 to 1999, the installation was used for air traffic control before it was completely abandoned and all the equipment was removed.